 We started our allotment journey in April 2011, taking on plot number 4 at a brand new allotment site in our village.
 The land was uncultivated pasture for 30 years prior to being divided up into plots, we were among the very first tenants signing up.

-Although not overgrown as some plots are the ground was really compacted, rock hard like cement.
-Work commenced during a drought that seemed to go on forever, becoming a plot holder quickly turned into a nightmare.
-Still, work carried on and a few broken spades and forks later the plot was worked to a point where a few crops could be grown in that first year.
+The ground was really compacted, rock hard like cement.
+Work commenced during a drought that seemed to go on forever, becoming plot holders quickly turned into a nightmare for everyone involved.
+Still, work carried on and the first of the sheds started to pop up, suddenly the new site started to look like allotments.

 Due to Karen suffering with her health we decided to give up our plot in October 2015, it was a very hard decision to come to but right for us at the time.
 Since then, Karen has gone through two surgeries for stage 4 Endometriosis and Adenomyosis, after years of pain before being listened to which is sadly common for women suffering from these conditions.